Brisbane Metro procurement

 In October 2018 Council announced that the shortlisted EOI respondents would progress to the Request for Proposal (RFP) phase.
 These respondents were further shortlisted in early December 2018 and moved into the Early Contractor Involvement (ECI) phase in early 2019.

-The three respondents (in no particular order) are:
+The three respondents (in no particular order) were:

 - TransForm BNE consortium, comprising McConnell Dowell Constructors Pty Ltd, John Holland Pty Ltd and GHD Pty Ltd